radumarias/rencrypt-python/README.md

 ## Buffer in memory

-This is useful when you keep a buffer, set your plaintext/ciphertext in there, and then encrypt/decrypt in-place that buffer.
+This is useful when you keep a buffer, set your plaintext/ciphertext in there, and then encrypt/decrypt in-place in that buffer.
 This is the most performant way to use it, because it does't copy any bytes nor allocate new memory.
 `rencrypt` is faster on small buffers, less than few MB, `PyFLocker` is comming closer for larger buffers.

 **Encrypt seconds**